-Infants and young children can lose a significant amount of fluid at a rapid rate.
+Younger children and toddlers are at a higher risk of dehydration given that they can lose a significant amount of fluid at a much more rapid rate than adults.

-- They have more water in the body (by proportion) than adults (70% in infants compared with 60% in adults).
+- Children have more water in the body (by proportion) than adults (70% in infants compared with 60% in adults).

 - They have a greater skin surface area to body weight ratio, affecting the sweat loss rate.

-In addition, children may exhibit abnormal breathing and/or increased capillary refill.
+In addition to the symptoms detailed above, children may exhibit abnormal breathing and/or increased capillary refill.

-Warning: Dehydration can quickly become very serious in pediatrics.
+Warning: Dehydration can quickly become very serious in children and pediatrics.
 Please seek further medical advice if you are concerned about your infant or young child.

 Did you know?

 Children may exhibit increased capillary refill times.
-Press the skin firmly.
+To check this, press the skin firmly.
 If it takes more than 2 seconds for the white mark to disappear, the child may be dehydrated.
 Learn More »

 Click below for Dosage instructions: